Why High-Achieving Men Lose Focus | Mark Aylward

 When you are unclear about what matters most, everything feels equally important.
 And when everything feels equally important, you end up doing a lot of things at a mediocre level instead of one thing at a high level.

 I see this constantly in the men I work with.
 Executives and founders who are genuinely talented, genuinely driven, and genuinely stuck.
 Not because they are not working hard enough.
-Because they are working hard on too many things at once.
+Because they are working hard on the wrong things.

 What Personal Accountability Has to Do With It